Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Behavior of Russian State Media and Associated Telegram Channels

 \subsection{The Shared Ecosystem}

 Having observed a noted increase in the usage of Telegram, we now determine the shared and differing content within these different platforms.
 To understand the degree to which different Russian websites in our dataset conformed to the messages and topics present within Telegram, we determine the semantic similarity between our set of state media websites and linked Telegram channels.
 Altogether 1,812,648 out of the 2,477,564 (73.2\%) Telegram messages had a corresponding paragraph on a Russian site.
-Conversely, 55.6\% (899,589 paragraphs) of all paragraphs from Russian sites had a corresponding Telegram message.
+Conversely, 899,589 of the 1,616,946 paragraphs (55.6\%) from our set of Russian websites had a corresponding Telegram message.
 We thus observe a high degree of but not complete similarity in terms of topics on Russian media articles compared to Telegram.

-\textit{\textbf{Comparison to U.S. News Ecosystem.}} To provide a reference point, as well as to validate our metric, we scrape and compare the similarities for three English-language news websites: {cnn.com}, {foxnews.com}, and {apnews.com}.
-Using the methodology outlined in Section~\ref{sec:data-eng}, we gather an additional 41,452 articles, 78,494 and 104,206 from {cnn.com}, {foxnews.com}, and {apnews.com} respectively.
-We follow the same methodology outlined for segmenting and embedding the article content from these websites (Section~\ref{sec:preprocessing}).
-Lastly, we note that for this analysis, we combine our set of Telegram messages (as if all came from one website), rather than examining each of the 732~Telegrams individually.
+\textit{\textbf{Similarity to Telegram.}} We now determine the similarity scores between our given platforms (Section~\ref{sec:similiarty-scores}) based on the geometric mean of their percentages of shared messages.
+We note that for this analysis, we combine our set of Telegram messages (as if all came from one website), rather than examining each of the Telegram channels individually.
+To provide a reference point, as well as to validate our metric, we scrape and compare the similarities for three English-language news websites: {cnn.com}, {foxnews.com}, and {apnews.com}.
+Using the methodology outlined in Section~\ref{sec:data-eng}, we gather an additional 41,452, 78,494, and 104,206 articles from {cnn.com}, {foxnews.com}, and {apnews.com} respectively.
+We follow the same methodology outlined for segmenting and embedding the articles (Section~\ref{sec:preprocessing}).